MAKASiNer/projectAntiyoy/README.md

-To start the game run the file main.py
+To start the game run the file main.py.

-You can play with the generation in the Field.generateMap() parameters
+You can play with the generation in the Field.generateMap() parameters.